HackYourFuture-CPH/FP-class11/README.md

 Check here https://storybook.js.org/

 ### Working with AWS - Amazon Services
-AWS is used for uploading the podcast files on a AWS S3 bucket.
+AWS is used for uploading files on a AWS S3 bucket.
 There is a user on the AWS that has `AmazonS3FullAccess`.
 There is not a AWS root key, but ONLY a key and a secret key for the AWS user.

 If you need the key and secret to put into the .env file, write to the project manager of the project.